 Formally, BSQs use the vocabulary of the underlying gPOMDP.
 There are two types of queries we can ask: (1) whether formula $\varphi$ is true with a probability that satisfies a threshold $\Theta$; (2) whether the fully observable portion of the state satisfies a formula $\varphi$ containing a threshold $\Theta$.
-These thresholds represent the parameters of a BSQ preference.
-The agent needs to optimize these parameters to achieve the goal while complying with the user's preferences.
-BSQs can be combined using conjunctions or disjunctions to express more complex preferences, which we define as a compound BSQ in Def.\, \ref{def:comp_bsq}.
+These thresholds represent the parameters of a parameterized BSQ policy.
+The agent must optimize these parameters to achieve the goal while aligning with the user's requirements.
+BSQs can be combined using conjunctions or disjunctions to express more complex requirements, which we define as a compound BSQ in Def.\, \ref{def:comp_bsq}.
 We omit subscripts when clear from context.

-\begin{restatable}{definition}{bsqdef} A \emph{belief-state query} $\lambda_\mathcal{P}(b;\varphi,\Theta)$, where $b$ is a belief state, $\varphi$ is a first-order logic formula composed of functions in gPOMDP $\mathcal{P}$, $\circ$ is any comparison operator, and $\Theta\in\mathbb{R}$ is a parameter, is defined as $\lambda_\mathcal{P}(b;\varphi,\Theta)=Pr \llbracket\varphi\rrbracket_b \circ \Theta$. \end{restatable}
+\begin{restatable}{definition}{bsqdef} A \emph{belief-state query} $\lambda_\mathcal{P}(b;\varphi,\circ,\Theta)$, where $b$ is a belief state, $\varphi$ is a first-order logic formula composed of functions in gPOMDP $\mathcal{P}$, $\circ$ is any comparison operator, and $\Theta\in\mathbb{R}$ is a parameter, is defined as $\lambda_\mathcal{P}(b;\varphi,\circ,\Theta)=Pr \llbracket\varphi\rrbracket_b \circ \Theta$. \end{restatable}

-\begin{restatable}{definition}{compbsqdef} A \emph{compound BSQ} $\Psi(b;\overline{\Theta})$, where b is a belief state and $\overline{\Theta}\in\mathbb{R}^n$ , is either a conjunction or a disjunction of BSQs that contain $n$ total parameters. \end{restatable} We use BSQs to formally express user preferences of the form discussed in the introduction, by mapping BSQs with variable parameters to actions.
-Fig.\,\ref{fig:spaceship_repair_combined}(b) illustrates this with a BSQ preference for the Spaceship Repair problem.
+\begin{restatable}{definition}{compbsqdef} A \emph{compound BSQ} $\Psi(b;\overline{\Theta})$, where b is a belief state and $\overline{\Theta}\in\mathbb{R}^n$ , is either a conjunction or a disjunction of BSQs that contain $n$ total parameters. \end{restatable}

+We use BSQs to formally express user requirements of the form discussed in the introduction by mapping BSQs with variable parameters to actions.
+Fig.\,\ref{fig:spaceship_repair_combined}(b) illustrates this with a parameterized BSQ policy for the Spaceship Repair problem.
 Formally,